-- We discourage sending documents via email and believe that one of the three methods listed above should be sufficient to ensure that your documents arrive to our office safely and securely.
+- We discourage sending documents via email and believe that one of the two methods listed above should be sufficient to ensure that your documents arrive to our office safely and securely.

 - If you have any questions, feel free to contact us at any time.